microsoft/vscode/README.md

 * - pip install nose

 ## Change Log

 ### Version 0.2.4
+* Introduced experimental debugging of django (debugging templates not supported)
+* Added support for optionally breaking into python code as soon as debugger starts

+### Version 0.2.4
 * Fixed issue where debugger would break into all exceptions